anvilsecure/aws-sigv4/README.md

 ## Usage
 Hit the "Import" button to import credentials from a file.
 See https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-where for expected file format.
 You can also manually add credentials by clicking "Add".
+In addition to the credentials file, awsig will also check if the profile exists in the config file and it will pull in parameters from there.

 At a minimum, a profile should contain a name, keyId, and secretKey.
 Outgoing requests will be signed with the profile associated with the keyId in the original request.
 If